HR Software Menu Icon

 This post highlights key trends from recent industry reports, including insights from the Ibec 2024 HR Update Survey, 2024 CIPD HR Practices in Ireland Report and HR Barometer report from Adare HR.

-HR Trends for 2025 and Key Strategies for HR Professionals was last modified: September 30th, 2024 by Dee
+HR Trends for 2025 and Key Strategies for HR Professionals was last modified: August 6th, 2025 by Agile Communications

 Book a Demo